pusateri/canner/docs/tagger-api.rst

 Tagger Dependencies
 -------------------
 Taggers are organized in a directory structure which implies their dependency on other taggers.
 The names of the directories are either a tag 'kind' or a qualified tag containing 'kind--name'.

+As directories are descended by matching tags, new taggers are discovered and added to a known list.
+Taggers are executed when a matching tag or tag kind is found.
+As new tags are created, matching taggers are executed and new directories are discovered.
+This causes new taggers to be run for existing tags and the process continues.
+A dependency chain is created ensuring the appropriate taggers are run for the appropriate devices.

 Initially, the personality of a device is determined using a 'show version' command from the tagger engine.
 The top level tagger directory has a sub-directory for each known operating system (OS) as well as other potential qualified tag names or kinds.

 In order to execute a command on a device, a new tag sub-directory is created of kind 'file' followed by the double dash (--) and the name of the file to save the output of the command to.
 The actual command to run on the device is placed inside the directory using a filename 'Command'.
 As an example, the sub-directory file--running.cfg would contain a file called 'Command' containing the line 'show running-config'.
 Also in that sub-directory would be any taggers that should be executed to parse the output of the command.

-As the taggers are run and tags are used, the tagger scripts for those tags are also run.
-This allows a dependency chain to be created so that the appropriate taggers are run for the appropriate devices.

 Well known Tag Kinds
 --------------------
+A non-exhaustive list of tag kinds can be found below.
+This list will constantly be growing as new taggers are written, submitted to the project, and merged from other sources.
+New kinds can be defined at any time by any one but unnecessary duplication is discouraged to maximize comparisons since only tags of like kinds can be compared.

   address family

   admin status